NotNecrotic/AutoRecordOBS/README.md

 - ```stop_delay``` → Delay before stopping recording after the game is no longer detected running.
 - ```games``` → List of game executables to auto-record.
 (The start and stop delay for each game overrides the main variables if not set to default.)

-> Note: Games will need to be added to the config in order for this program will work.
+> Note: Games will need to be added to the config in order for this program to work.

 ## Development